Buckhill/linux-package-installer/README.md

 - LPI currently only works on Ubuntu 12.04+ LTS
 - LPI cannot uninstall, reinstall or upgrade packages.
 If existing packages or files are to be overwritten, LPI will stop with an error
 - LPI assumes chroot directory is /home/chroot.
 You can change CHROOT variable as required

-### No Guarantees

-LPI comes with no guarantees.
-Use at your own risk